Mr-Youssef/DevOps-Sirius/README.md

 # DevOps-Sirius
-DevOps for Sirius, A Social Media Crossplatform Application
+DevOps for Sirius, A Social Media Cross Platform Application